 Once completed, you should then make sure that your jacket gets a good rinse so that all of the excess water has been removed.

-Step 4: Optional – Add a DWR Coating to the outside of the damp down jacket – Spray Nikwax TX Direct to the outside of the jacket.
+Step 4: Optional – Add a DWR Coating to the outside of the damp down jacket – Spray Nikwax TX Direct to the outer shell fabric of the jacket.

 Step 5: After you have finished cleaning your down coat and have made sure that your coat has been rinsed off any excess water, you should then make sure to place your down jacket on a low heat cycle in a large dryer.